yash-sharma1/docs-site/docs/smart-chain/wallet/math.md

 ### 2. Go to <https://testnet.binance.org/faucet-smart/>

-To request testnet BNB via Twitter, make a tweet with your BSC address pasted into the contents (surrounding text doesn't matter).

 Go to explorer to verify BNB is sent: https://explorer.binance.org/smart-testnet

-## Transfer BNB from BSC to BC
+## Transfer BNB from BSC to BC in Testnet

 ### 1. Create your Binance Chain Ganges Testnet address with tbnbcli
 * Download the binary [here](https://github.com/binance-chain/smart-chain-binary/tree/master/bc/cli)